gagejustins/gagejustins.github.io/_posts/2017-09-06-different-types-of-ai-companies.md

 While investors can get away with not having experience in one of these specific applications, founders will likely have done projects involving this stuff in the past.

 ## 3. Industry AI Companies
-The final category of ML/AI companies apply these techniques to specific business problems in specific verticals.
-This is undoubtedly the lion’s share of the actual number of companies being founded, and in many ways represents the true promise of AI — solving actual and immediate problems with new techniques.
+The final category of ML/AI companies applies these techniques to specific business problems in specific verticals.
+This is undoubtedly the lion’s share of the actual number of companies being founded, and in many ways represents the true promise of AI --- solving actual and immediate problems with new techniques.
 Here, it’s easier to give companies as examples.
 The format is always “AI for ________”:

 * [DigitalGenius](https://www.digitalgenius.com/): AI for customer support
 * [Cylance](https://www.cylance.com/en_us/home.html): AI for cyber threat prevention